 The reduced additional tax liability of 17% from 2025 will apply for a period of 60 months, calculated from the first day of the month after the date of first registration (registration and issue of number plates) of the car.
 For electric cars registered in 2025, this reduced percentage will therefore continue to apply until the end of 2030 at the latest.

 As new conventional cars emit less CO₂ each year, BPM revenue would gradually decline without adjustment.
 To prevent this erosion of the tax base, BPM rates are tightened annually.
-The 2026 Tax Plan now also legally anchors this system of autonomous decarbonization.
+The 2026 Tax Plan now also legally anchors this system of autonomous decarbonisation.

 Excise duty reduction on fuel as of 1 January 2026